dvaumoron/casiusbot/README.md

 A [Discord](https://discord.com/) bot, with the following features :
 - add a prefix on nickname based on the user's roles (with priority to some "special" roles).
-- add a default role to user without any prefix role (including in joining user, except for user with forbidden roles)
+- add a default role to user without any prefix role (including joining user, except for user with forbidden roles)
-- add a set of command allowing user to choose a prefix role and one to reset to default role
+- add a set of command allowing user to choose a prefix role and one to reset to default role (except for user with forbidden roles)
 - post reminder messages for scheduled events

 Optionally (when corresponding configuration is present) :